Crowded Teeth: Pain, Headaches & Risks

 2. Oral Hygiene Issues

-4. Ignoring Crowded Teeth
+3. Ignoring Crowded Teeth

-5. Medical Team Assistance
+4. Medical Team Assistance

 You might be aware that crowded teeth can impact your appearance and blunt the power of your smile.
 But you may not be aware that overlapping teeth can spark several other problems, including some that could put your health at risk.

-Crowded teeth have been associated with:
+Crowded teeth have been associated with the following:

-• Pain, including persistent headaches.
+• Pain, including persistent headaches

-• Other dental health issues, including tooth loss.
+• Other dental health issues, including tooth loss

-• Poor appearance, including the potential for missed employment opportunities.
+• Poor appearance, including the potential for missed employment opportunities

 You can ignore crowded teeth, and many people do.
 But the longer you leave the problem unaddressed, the more likely it is that you'll face dental health issues that are easy to see and hard to correct.